 Right again former-bunk owner.
 You foreign genius you.

-I had no choice but to call Jer… um… Jerry* (N.B * fake name for totally anonymous ex-boyfriend.)
+I had no choice but to call Jer… ….… Jerry* (N.B * fake name for totally anonymous ex-boyfriend.)
 He was not very happy at all.
 He did not want to drive to BlahBlahFarawayVille apparently.
-I told him I would pay him.
+I told him I would pay him $70.
+That was all the cash in my wallet.
 And I did a very good damsel-in-distress voice.
 I sent him the address and he began the long commute.

 He finally arrived.
 We wrestled with metal and wood in the puddles and exchanged some pretty ‘curt’ words.
-I also accidently ripped the lining on his roof, but he doesn’t know that yet.
+I also accidentally ripped the lining on his roof, but he doesn’t know that yet.
+Shhh.

 Jerry was in a rush so he had to leave me in the alleyway behind my new flat with all the bits and pieces that were about to become my undoing.
 I double parked my car and starting ferrying everything indoors.
 I came out on my second to last trip to be greeted by a friendly neighbour who welcomed me to the street by yelling: